Surgery Electives and Selectives

 Cardiothoracic Surgery (SG4 909K-2)

-Attendance: Students may not take time off on the start date but must attend check-in and system orientation with Visiting Student Affairs.
+Attendance: Students may not take time off on their start date and are required to attend check-in and system orientation with Visiting Student Affairs.
 See the attendance policy for more details.

 Location: CRMH and Carilion Clinic Cardiothoracic Surgery